iamIcarus/KLCPopup_Bindings/README.md

 ##Usage

-Please refer to the original github repo for the usage or checkout the Xamarin example [KLCPopup](https://github.com/jmascia/KLCPopup)
+Please refer to the original github repo for the usage or checkout the Xamarin.iOS example [KLCPopup](https://github.com/jmascia/KLCPopup)